 Key Moments

-Despite the neo-Nazi groups’ renewed focus on in-person organizing, attention from journalists, academics, nongovernmental organizations, activists and opposition researchers has continued to leave much of the movement weak, paranoid and unable to mobilize for the long term.
+Despite the neo-Nazi groupsâ renewed focus on in-person organizing, attention from journalists, academics, nongovernmental organizations, activists and opposition researchers has continued to leave much of the movement weak, paranoid and unable to mobilize for the long term.
+Though neo-Nazi groups were among those white power activists who seized upon the momentum brought by the first Trump administration, it is unclear how the movement will capitalize on his reelection.

 The size and influence of historically prominent groups will remain limited or continue to dwindle as the movement continues to reshape itself to cater to a new generation.
 Like other parts of the white power movement, many of those within this younger generation of neo-Nazis have tossed aside traditional organizing tactics in favor of decentralized online spaces.
 They gather on loosely moderated platforms such as Telegram, where they valorize and advocate for acts of terror.
-This rhetoric will continue in 2024.
+The arrests of Brandon Russell, who was active in Terrorgram chats prior to his arrests, as well as two of its administrators, Dallas Humbar and Matthew Allison, in 2023 and 2024 respectively caused the networksâ presence to wane.
+However, the intensely violent rhetoric and glorification of terroristic acts that defined Terrorgram has continued to empower the neo-Nazi movement.

-For the past few years – and even more so after the Jan.
-6, 2021, insurrection – American lawmakers have pushed for more legislation governing domestic terrorism, citing several neo-Nazi groups tracked by the Southern Poverty Law Center.
+For the past few years â and even more so after the Jan.
+6, 2021, insurrection â American lawmakers have pushed for more legislation governing domestic terrorism, citing several neo-Nazi groups tracked by the Southern Poverty Law Center.
 Though this legislative pressure has ebbed and flowed since early 2021, it nevertheless represents one of numerous points of pressure for the white power movement, which includes, but is not limited to, its neo-Nazi wing.

-While some neo-Nazi groups emphasize simple hatred, others are more focused on the revolutionary creation of a fascist political state.
-Nazism, of course, has roots in Europe, and links between American and European neo-Nazis have, at times, been strong.
-American neo-Nazi groups, protected by the First Amendment, often publish material and host websites that are aimed at European audiences – materials that would be illegal under European hate speech laws.
+American neo-Nazi groups, protected by the First Amendment, often publish material and host websites that are aimed at European audiences â materials that would be illegal under European hate speech laws.
 Similarly, many European groups put up their internet sites on American servers to avoid prosecution under the laws of their native countries.

-For decades, most visible neo-Nazi group in the United States was the National Alliance.
+For decades, the most visible neo-Nazi group in the United States was the National Alliance.
 Until his death, it was led by William Luther Pierce, the infamous author of the race-war novel The Turner Diaries, a book believed to have served as the blueprint for the 1995 Oklahoma City bombing.

-Today, one of the most vocal wings of the neo-Nazi movement advocate for a tactic known as white power accelerationism.
+Today, one of the most vocal wings of the neo-Nazi movement advocates for a tactic known as white power accelerationism.
 Proponents of this form of accelerationism see terroristic violence as the sole method for ushering in the collapse of modern civilization so a fascist society grounded in white ethnonationalism can take its place.
 Though some prominent neo-Nazi groups, such as Atomwaffen Division, have embraced these tactics, more recent proponents have tended to completely eschew traditional organizing methods, favoring loosely knit online communities and, at times, very small, localized training cells.

-2023 Neo-Nazi Hate Groups
+2024 Neo-Nazi Hate Groups

 Pennsylvania